 Natural chemicals that are present in many healthy foods, as well as the artificial chemicals used in food additives, can be a problem for people with food sensitivities.
 The substances most likely to upset food-sensitive individuals are salicylates, amines & glutamate.

 Attempting to eliminate foods or food chemicals one at a time can often produce misleading results.
-The only accurate method for determining food intolerances to natural & added food chemicals is via the RPAH Elimination Diet / Failsafe Diet which is generally carried out for a 2-6 week period, followed by specific food “challenges” to identify which chemicals are responsible for producing symptoms.
-Skin tests & blood tests are not an accurate method of detecting food intolerances.
+The only accurate method for determining food intolerances to natural & added food chemicals is via the RPAH Elimination Diet / Failsafe Diet which is carried out for 2-6 weeks, followed by specific food “challenges” to identify which chemicals are responsible for producing symptoms.

 This is a restrictive diet, & anyone following it will benefit from carrying out the diet & subsequent “challenges” under the support & guidance of an Accredited Practising Dietitian with experience in the area.